 As well as a natural harbour, local golf courses, and a town centre filled with independent boutique shops, Christchurch has great cafes, pubs and restaurants, many with a view of the water.
 There are also excellent schools in the area, both state and private, and plenty of activities for children, including a water park.

 Christchurch enjoys a fantastic and diverse choice of styles when it comes to property.
-From seaside cottage boltholes to large country homes, there’s something for everyone in and around this brilliant seaside town.
+From seaside cottage boltholes to large country homes, there’s something for everyone in and around this brilliant seaside haven, making it one of our favourite waterside towns.

 Lymington